Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Abstract

 \section{Abstract}

-In this article, we explore the use of various matrix norms for optimizing functions of weight matrices, a crucial problem in training large language models.
-Moving beyond the spectral norm underlying the Muon update, we leverage duals of the Ky Fan $k$-norms to introduce a family of Muon-like algorithms we name \emph{Fanions}, which are closely related to Dion.
-By working with duals of convex combinations of the Ky Fan $k$-norms with either the Frobenius norm or the $l_\infty$ norm, we construct the families of \emph{F-Fanions} and \emph{S-Fanions}, respectively.
-Their most prominent members are \emph{F-Muon} and \emph{S-Muon}.
-We complement our theoretical analysis with an extensive empirical study of these algorithms across a wide range of tasks and settings, demonstrating that F-Muon and S-Muon consistently match Muon's performance, while outperforming vanilla Muon on a synthetic linear least squares problem.
+In this article, we explore the use of various matrix norms for optimizing functions of weight matrices, a crucial problem in deep learning.
+Moving beyond the spectral norm that underlies the Muon update, we leverage the duals of the Ky Fan norms to introduce the \emph{Fanion} family of linear minimization oracle (LMO) algorithms, which are closely related to Muon, $\nu$-SAM, and Dion.
+Staying inside the LMO, we construct the families of \emph{F-Fanions} and \emph{S-Fanions}, whose updates are convex combinations of the updates of Fanions and Normalized SGD or SignSGD, respectively.
+The most promising algorithms in these families are \emph{F-Muon} and \emph{S-Muon}.
+By conducting an extensive empirical study of all three algorithm families across a wide range of tasks and settings, we demonstrate that F-Muon and S-Muon consistently match Muon's performance, while outperforming Muon on a synthetic smooth convex problem.